 You can rent a car in the Dominican Republic to travel across the country with no drama, but you’ll find it difficult when it comes to driving across the Haiti Dominican Republic border crossing.

 This is because most, if not all, rental companies won’t allow you to drive over the Haiti Dominican Republic border crossing with a rental vehicle.
-Doing so without permission from your car rental companies means you will instantly nullify any car rental insurance that you purchase.
+Doing so without permission from your car rental companies means you will instantly nullify any car rental insurance, such as carinsurancecheap, that you purchase.